yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

 ```
 So when I create a `YelloDog` object `d`, it first call the `Dog`'s constructor.
 And then prints out `"Dog born."`.
 Then it call `YellowDog`'s constructor and prints out `"Yellow dog born."`.
 And then it calls `d.seeCat()`, and `d.seeCat()` calls the `bark()` method.
 Under the `.bark()` method, which prints out `"I am just a dog"`, even though this is a `YellowDog` object.

-To help the `Dog` to be honest, we have to make this `.bark()` method `virtual`.
-The version of a method can be inherited, so the `YellowDog`'s `bark()` method automatically becomes a `virtual` method, but in practice, it is a good idea to always put a `virtual` in front of the method to make it explicit that this is a `virtual` method:
+To help the `YellowDog` to be honest, we have to make this `.bark()` method `virtual`.
+The version is of a method can be inherited.
+So the `YellowDog`'s `bark()` method automatically becomes a `virtual` method.
+But in practice, it is a good idea to always put a `virtual` in front of the method to make it explicit that this is a `virtual` method:
 ```
 class Dog {
 public: